Hibernating Bear Tai Chi

 Moving Gracefully with your Baseline

 As a Tai Chi, Qigong and meditation instructor, I have distilled my studies and practice of the Classical Chinese movement and stillness arts over the last 17 years, to pass on the most effective methods for improving health and wellbeing.
-I work with students privately online and through group livestream classes to help show an alternative natural route to support chronic health, pain and fatigue.
+I work with students privately online and through group livestream classes to help show an alternative natural route to support chronic health, pain, fatigue and the aging process.
 I help show students how to improve their quality of life through low impact exercise and relaxation, with compassion and validation of you as a unique individual.
 It is possible to cope better and build resilience!

 What will you learn?